-IN the early sixties in Britain there didn't seem to be much to prevent newspapers from doing their duty.
+In the early sixties in Britain there didn't seem to be much to prevent newspapers from doing their duty.
 I was wrong.
 Only a swift review can be suggested here, but very roughly it seems to me the story of press freedom and press performance in Britain went something like this.
-In the post-war years, as society grew more complex, there was a vast extension of state power and corporate power unmatched by institutional checks on what was being done with it.
+In the postwar years, as society grew more complex, there was a vast extension of state power and corporate power unmatched by institutional checks on what was being done with it.
 Parliamentary scrutiny was perfunctory.
 The press, in its staffing, traditions and leadership - in newspapers and in broadcasting - was hardly a monitor at all.
-Popular press investigations focused on petty fraud, slum landlords and villains of vice.
-The popular papers had a rollicking time but they did not disturb the mandarins.
+The popular press investigations focused on petty fraud, slum landlords and villains of vice - read Murray Sayle's novel A Crooked Sixpence; the pops had a rollicking time but they did not disturb the mandarins.
 The quality newspaper scoops were Whitehall kites or leaks; it would not be too much to say the qualities were apt to regard investigation and campaigning as vulgar.

-Bolder editors might have had campaigns of opinion in the fifties: one thinks of Alastair Hetherington at The Guardian and David Astor at The Observer who took a stand against Suez, and William Haley with his bolts from Olympus in The Times.
+The bolder editors might have campaigns of opinion in the fifties: one thinks of Alastair Hetherington at The Guardian and David Astor at the Observer who took a stand against Suez, William Haley with his bolts from Olympus in The Times.
 But such campaigns, then and now, are in the classic tradition of thundering.
 Their significance is moral, not factual.
 They might arouse official ire, but they do not excite the coercive power of the state - cannot excite it in the birthplace of Milton, Locke and Mill.
-This is what 'free speech' has long meant in Britain; it is the element our future judges absorbed when as young men they read Greats at Oxford; I doubt that any of them were obliged to debate the Federalist papers.
-In any event, Hetherington and Haley were then simply like men at Hyde Park corner, but with a bigger megaphone, indulged by the British policeman and the British public should they feel moved to incite the masses to revolution.
-The polemicists who fill so many columns today are the same.
+This is what "free speech" has long meant in Britain; it is the element our future judges absorbed when as young men they read Greats at Oxford; I doubt that any of them were obliged to debate the Federalist papers.
+In any event, Hetherington and Haley or Cudlipp and Junor then were men at Hyde Park corner with a bigger megaphone, indulged by the British bobby and the British should they feel moved to incite the masses to revolution; and the polemicists who fill so many columns today are the same.

 Tolerance for dissent is very different, however, from tolerance for disclosure.
-As the American reporter Issy Stone put it, facts are subversive.
+As Issy Stone put, it facts are subversive.

 This is the fundamental point of divergence between the history of press freedom in Britain and in America.
-US founding father James Madison's language is explicit: 'A people who mean to be their own governors, must arm themselves with the power knowledge gives.
-A popular government without popular information or the means of acquiring it, is but a prologue to a farce or a tragedy or both.'
-This is the logic of the First Amendment to the Constitution that 'Congress shall make no law . . . abridging the freedom of speech, or of the press.'
-Madison saw what Mill and Milton did not; the error of our classical philosophers was the same as the error of the classical economists - the assumption that there was a free flow of exchange in a perfect world; in our case a free flow of facts.
+Founding father James Madison's language is explicit: "A people who mean to be their own governors, must arm themselves with the power KNOWLEDGE gives.
+A popular government without popular INFORMATION or the means of acquiring it, is but a prologue to a farce or a tragedy or both."
+This is the logic of the First Amendment to the Constitution that "Congress shall make no law...abridging the freedom of speech, OR OF THE PRESS."
+Madison saw what Mill and Milton did not; the error of our classical philosophers was the same as the error of the classical economists - the assumption that there was a free flow of exchanges in a perfect, in our case a free flow of facts.
+It was not until the later sixties and seventies that the harsh fallacy of the assumption was exposed, that the limits of free inquiry, as distinct from free speech, were there for all to see.
+The principal reason, I suggest, lay in the arrival of a new breed of print and broadcast journalist - @LM15